-Who Can Become a Foster Parent
+Who Can Become a Foster Parent?

-Foster parents come from a wide range of backgrounds, life stages, and experiences.
 You do not need prior parenting experience to foster.
-What matters most is your ability to provide a safe, stable, and nurturing environment, along with a willingness to learn and grow—especially through trauma-informed approaches that help children feel understood and supported.
+What matters most is your ability to provide a safe, stable, and nurturing environment, along with a willingness to learn and grow, especially through trauma-informed approaches that help children feel understood and supported.
+These strengths can make a meaningful difference for children who need stability, reassurance, and trusted adults.

-Foster parents may be single or married, rent or own their home, and work full-time or part-time.
 Requirements include passing background checks, having a stable income, and completing required training.
 Families of diverse backgrounds, identities, and household structures are encouraged to explore fostering.
 If you are open to learning, collaborating with a professional support team, and providing consistency for a child, fostering may be a meaningful path for you.

 Skills That Translate Well to Fostering